Nelda1/data-analyst-interview-question/README.md

 ## Database Schema

-**Note** The database called `rocket_spark` has already been created and has all the tables and data for you to begin this exercise.This database is a star schema that has been modeled and optimized for anayalytics.
+**Note** The database called `rocket_spark` has already been created and has all the tables and data for you to begin this exercise.This database is a star schema that has been modeled and optimized for analytics.

 ### Tables in the Database

-1. `users` this table holds all the names of users using the music app
+1. `users`  holds all the names of users using the music app

 Column Name  | Column Type
 ------------- | -------------